Auto Insurance Claim Advice

 I believe this is unfair because if you were not hit, then you would have your car and this fee would never exist.
 This is a direct damage from the accident and insurance companies should pay for that, but they will not.

-Same theory applies to gas and mileage.
-So if that weekend you have to travel to visit a sick family member out of town, then you must pay for the mileage.
+The same theory applies to gas and mileage.
+If you have to travel to visit a sick family member out of town, then you must pay for the mileage.

-It is also true that you would have some wear and tear in your vehicle, but not at a rate of 40 cents per mile!
-Again, it does not matter, insurance will not pay.
+It is also true that you would have some wear and tear on your vehicle, but not at a rate of 40 cents per mile!
+Again, it does not matter.
+Your insurance provider will not pay for that.
 And as far as gas?

 We all have to pay for gas, but if the car you are renting gets worse gas mileage than the one you had, guess what?
-You have to pay.
+You have to pay for that.

-A minority of states require insurance to substantially put you back in the position you were.
+A minority of states require insurance to substantially put you back in the position you were in before the accident.
 Montana is one of them.

 If you are hit, then the insurance company must pay to put you in a car.
 It does not matter what they have to pay (insurance included), but they have to provide you with a vehicle.